proofzero/rollupid/docs/advanced/tokens.md

   "email": "janedoe@example.com"
 }
 ```

+{% hint style="info" %}In the Pro version of Rollup you can set the issuer (iss) to your own custom domain.
+See custom domain feature in your Console app.{% endhint %}

 This token can be treated as authentication to your application.
 The audience (the aud claim) of the token is set to the application's identifier, which means that only this specific application should consume this token.
 You can store this token with the user's profile in your database using the subject as the unique user identifier and use it to personalize the user's experience.